 Invariably, there is a tipping point where the level of the complexity and demands of life cannot be overcome by the adaptive coping strategies and natural intelligence levels.
 Difficulties can arise as those with adult ADHD try to manage life and their difficulties concentrating, possibly leading to the development of anxiety and depressive symptoms.

 The ADHD symptom of hyperactivity that is often seen in children, can be experienced differently in adults.
 In adults, hyperactivity is often more internalised – resulting in a strong sense of dissatisfaction and restlessness.
-Again, this can add to feelings of worthlessness, unhappiness and low mood which if not understand, can result in anxiety or depression developing.
+Again, this can add to feelings of worthlessness, unhappiness and low mood which if not understood, can result in anxiety or depression developing.

 There are three main subtypes of ADHD which can be diagnosed which is key to making sure that you have the right support.